Supply-side economics: Laffer curve

 Laffer curve illustrates a mathematical relationship between tax revenues and tax rates, which was popularized by economist Arthur B. Laffer in 1974.
-Supply-side economics highly depends on the implications, which follow from the relationship presented by the curve.
-It shows that higher tax rates can sometimes decrease the tax base, which will lead to the decrease in tax revenues even if the tax rates are high.
+The Laffer Curve posits the existence of a maximum point when tax revenue is maximized at a specific (unknown) tax rate.
+Many interpret the Laffer Curve as higher tax rates can sometimes decrease the tax base, which will lead to the decrease in tax revenues even if the tax rates are high.
 Due to the effect exerted by taxes on the taxed income, the adjustment of tax rates may not lead to proportional changes in tax revenues.
-That is why, some supply-side economists insist that the decreasing of too high tax rates can result in the increase of the tax revenues.
+That is why, some supply-side economists insist decreasing high tax rates can result in an increase of tax revenues.

 The Laffer curve embodies a postulate of supply-side economics: that tax rates and tax revenues are distinct, with government tax revenues the same at a 100% tax rate as they are at a 0% tax rate and maximum revenue somewhere in between these two values.
 Supply-siders argued that in a high tax rate environment lowering tax rates would result in either increased revenues or smaller revenue losses than one would expect relying on only static estimates of the previous tax base.

 This led supply-siders to advocate large reductions in marginal income and capital gains tax rates to encourage greater investment, which would produce more supply.
-Jude Wanniski and many others advocate a zero capital gains rate.
-The increased aggregate supply should result in increased aggregate demand, hence the term "supply-side economics".
+Supply-sider Jude Wanniski and many others advocate a zero capital gains rate.